Easterly Government Properties Inc. (DEA) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for DEA is $14.17, which is $1.66 above than the current price.
-The public float for DEA is 93.05M, and at present, short sellers hold a 5.93% of that float.
-The average trading volume of DEA on September 15, 2023 was 711.28K shares.
+The average price suggested by analysts for DEA is $14.17, which is $1.41 above the current market price.
+The public float for DEA is 93.05M, and currently, shorts hold a 5.93% of that float.
+The average trading volume for DEA on September 21, 2023 was 719.78K shares.

 DEA’s Market Performance

-DEA’s stock has seen a -0.70% decrease for the week, with a -11.39% drop in the past month and a -11.33% fall in the past quarter.
-The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 1.88% for Easterly Government Properties Inc. The simple moving average for the last 20 days is -2.70% for DEA’s stock, with a simple moving average of -11.15% for the last 200 days.
+DEA’s stock has seen a 2.24% increase for the week, with a -3.48% drop in the past month and a -11.27% fall in the past quarter.
+The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 1.86% for Easterly Government Properties Inc. The simple moving average for the last 20 days is -2.39% for DEA’s stock, with a simple moving average of -11.33% for the last 200 days.

 Analysts’ Opinion of DEA